Uwe Seeler: Film appearances

 Seeler appeared in a cameo role in the popular 1972 Heinz Erhardt comedy Willi wird das Kind schon schaukeln (English title: Willi Manages the Whole Thing), playing himself.

 Personal life

-From 1959 until his death, Uwe Seeler lived with his wife in Harksheide, today a district of Norderstedt in the Hamburg Metropolitan Region.
+From 1959 until his death, Seeler lived with his wife in Harksheide, today a district of Norderstedt in the Hamburg Metropolitan Region.
+He was Protestant.

 Seeler's grandson, Levin Öztunalı, is also a professional footballer.

 Death

+HSV supporters pay tribute to Seeler with flowers at his foot monument the day after his passing.

 Seeler died on 21 July 2022, aged 85, in his home in Norderstedt.
 He was honoured later in the day with a moment of silence before the UEFA Women's Euro 2022 quarter-final between Germany and Austria.
 The following second matchday of the 2.
 Bundesliga, where Hamburg played a home match against Hansa Rostock, as well as the first round of the DFB-Pokal also began with a minute of silence in Seeler's tribute.

 The Bundesliga home game of HSV featured supporters dressed in black displaying a banner reading "loyal and modest – the greatest of all time" ("Loyal und bescheiden - der Größte aller Zeiten") in honor of Seeler's club career.